-And one last topic that is still being debated; can Stevia help people start and stick to intermittent diet or a Ketogenic diet?
+A hotly debated topic; can Stevia help people start and stick to intermittent diet or a Ketogenic diet?

 Both diets include times that exclude carbs/sugar, but many people still drink beverages such as tea and coffee.
 For some, that bit of warm, Stevia sweetened beverage can be the make or break in their dietary goals.
 Since it doesn’t contain sugar or carbs, many feel comfortable adding it in.
 For the dietary purist, simply the taste of sweetness brings up fears of stimulating a metabolic process that they are trying to avoid.
 And again, the science on this subject is still new, so there’s not one conclusive answer yet.
 So take it with a grain of salt!

 And lastly, I’m often asked if stevia can help with weight management.

 The bottom line is that the only way to lose weight is to create a calorie deficit by eating fewer calories than your body burns for energy.

 There are many ways to accomplish this, and targeting added sugars and replacing them with stevia is an easy and tasty fix.

 Research has shown that subjects given stevia-containing foods or beverages consumed fewer calories throughout the day.
 (2,3)

 It seems like everything we read talks about avoiding carbs and sugar.